Cake Mix Brownies

 • 15 oz box chocolate cake mix, I used Duncan Hines Dark Chocolate Fudge

-• 1/2 cup oil , olive oil or vegetable oil
+• 1/2 cup oil , olive oil, vegetable oil, or any neutral cooking oil

 • 2 eggs